Don’t let the weather keep your dog from getting the exercise they need!

 One person starts by calling your dog by name.
 Give your dog some praise and a treat when they get to you.
 Then the other person does the same.

-Once your dog gets the hang of it you can make it more difficult by spreading out in your house.
-One person could be in a bedroom and another in the kitchen, or wherever you want in your house.
-Even different floors.
+Once your dog gets the hang of it you can make it more difficult by having each person go into different rooms.

-The only issue I have with this game is Luna starts to just run back and forth between me and whoever is helping me, not even waiting for her treat and praise.
-It does give her more exercise but reduces the mental challenge.
+The only downside I have found with this game is that Luna and Morgan both start to just run back and forth between us, not even waiting for the treat and praise.
+It does give them more exercise but reduces the mental challenge.

-When this happens, we start randomly throwing in a sit command to make her pause.
+When this happens we start randomly throwing in a sit command to make them pause.
+They love this game, probably because it combines their two favorite things, treats and attention.

 Dogs can use a treadmill, just like people.
 They just need a little training and constant supervision.
 Though they can use a regular treadmill, there are also treadmills made specifically for dogs.